Nikkei closes flat, investors wary of Greece

 "The election result will at least give the market a direction.
 Even in the worst-case scenario a policy response should come forth to calm the markets," said Hideyuki Ishiguro, assistant manager of investment strategy at Okasan Securities.

-Domestically driven retailers Fast Retailing Co Inc (9983.T) and Lawson Inc (2651.T) outperformed the market with gains of 1.3 and 1.2 percent, respectively, while some pharmaceuticals, including Astellas Pharma (4503.T) benefited from healthcare system reforms that encourages the use of generic drugs.
+Domestically driven retailers Fast Retailing Co Inc and Lawson Inc outperformed the market with gains of 1.3 and 1.2 percent, respectively, while some pharmaceuticals, including Astellas Pharma benefited from healthcare system reforms that encourages the use of generic drugs.

-Stocks with high European exposure such as Canon Inc (7751.T), which lost 0.5 percent, and Mazda Motor Corp (7261.T), which ended flat, were not as affected by last minute nerves ahead of the Greek election.
+Stocks with high European exposure such as Canon Inc , which lost 0.5 percent, and Mazda Motor Corp, which ended flat, were not as affected by last minute nerves ahead of the Greek election.

 "People are a bit wary of being short... shorts are dangerous in this kind of market, especially when the stocks have had such a bad move on the downside," said the trader at a foreign bank.
 "We're still going through a bit of a short squeeze."